electric-eloquence/fepper/README.md

 Fepper can scrape and import Mustache templates and JSON data files from actual web pages.
 A common use-case is to scrape pages from a backend populated with CMS content in order to auto-generate data, and to replicate the HTML structure.
-To open the Scraper, click Scrape in the Pattern Lab UI, and then click HTML Scraper.
+To open the Scraper, click Scrape in the Fepper UI, and then click HTML Scraper.
 Enter the URL of the page you wish to scrape.
 Then, enter the CSS selector you wish to target (prepended with "#" for IDs and "." for classes).
 Classnames and tagnames may be appended with array index notation ([n]).